mddazure/azure-vwan-microhack/README.md

 It is therefore important to understand how Virtual WAN enables connectivity within Azure.
 The purpose of this MicroHack is to build that understanding by exploring some of the routing capabilities recently introduced.

 The lab starts with a single Hub with Spoke VNETs and default routing.
 We then connect a simulated on-premise location via S2S VPN.
 Then we add another regional Hub with Spokes and observe how routing extends across multiple Hubs.
-Next we implement custom routing patterns for Shared Services- and Isolated Spokes.
+Next we implement custom routing patterns for Shared Services and Isolated Spokes.

 At the end of the MicroHack there is optional content on network security with NVAs and Azure Firewall.
 Although this is insightful already, it is not yet possible to build a scenario in which
 VNET-to-VNET traffic across multiple hubs is [secured through Azure Firewall](https://docs.microsoft.com/en-us/azure/virtual-wan/scenario-route-between-vnets-firewall).